betaflight/betaflight.com/docs/wiki/guides/current/Soft-Mounting-and-Noise-Reduction.md

 #### A nice overview of the Yaw Twitch and/or throttle oscillations from ctzsnooze

-Lots of us have seen exactly this behaviour.
+Lots of us have seen exactly this behavior.
 I am surprised that you seem so astonished now that you find it happens to you.
 It happens randomly.
 It could happen to anyone.
 It just happened to happen to you. :-)
 It goes away with replacing the gyro chip, replacing the FC, or soft mounting the FC; these fixes work whether or not capacitors are added.
 Sometimes it goes away by just adding capacitors.

 Since soft mounting is a reliable fix, external vibration seems the likely culprit, difficult otherwise to explain how soft mounting often causes it to just disappear.
 BLHeli-s ESCs are more commonly implicated than non-BLHeli-s ESC's and in some cases capacitors help so there may be an electrical contribution.
 It is far more common on yaw than the other axes.
 The yaw sensor within the chip must be physically different from pitch/roll since the axes relative to the layer of silicon for yaw vs pitch/roll are quite different.